NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 1. Visible fats include oils, butter, animal fat, etc.

-2. Invisible fat is not visible to naked eyes but present in small amounts in food items like wheat, rice, and pulses, etc,.
+2. Invisible fat cannot be seen with the naked eye but is present in small quantities in foods such as wheat, rice, and pulses.

-3. In general, the fats and oils we use are mainly composed of either saturated OR un-saturated fatty acid chains.
+Typically, the fats and oils we use consist primarily of either saturated or unsaturated fatty acid chains.

-• Saturated fats contain no double bonds in their chemical structure.
-They exist in a solid-state at room temperatures and are usually derived from animal sources, although some of them are obtained from plant sources.
-Examples: butter, lard, palm kernel oil, coconut oil, etc.
+• Saturated fats lack double bonds in their chemical structure, solidifying at room temperature.
+They are primarily sourced from animal origins, although some are obtained from plants.
+Examples include butter, lard, palm kernel oil, and coconut oil.

-• Unsaturated fats contain one or more double bonds in their chain.
-They are liquid at room temperatures, and in general, derived from plant sources.
-Examples include soybean oil, safflower oil, etc. Fish oil, however, is composed of a major ratio of unsaturated fats to saturated fats.
+• Unsaturated fats feature one or more double bonds in their chains, remaining in liquid form at room temperature.
+They are generally derived from plant sources, such as soybean oil and safflower oil.
+Fish oil, on the other hand, comprises a higher proportion of unsaturated fats compared to saturated fats.

-• The important derivatives of α-linolenic acid are ecosa-pentaenoic acid (EPA) and docosa-hexaenoic acid (DHA).
-1-3% of calories should come from EFA.
-Deficiency of EFAs results in impaired brain growth, mental retardation and learning difficulties, dermatitis (dryness of skin), hair loss, and poor wound healing.
+• α-Linolenic acid gives rise to important derivatives such as ecosa-pentaenoic acid (EPA) and docosa-hexaenoic acid (DHA).
+Adequate intake of EFAs, comprising 1-3% of total calories, is necessary to prevent deficiencies that can lead to conditions like impaired brain growth, mental retardation, learning difficulties, dermatitis, hair loss, and poor wound healing.

-• Furthermore, vegetable oils are an ideal source of plant sterols, especially ß-sitosterol and campesterol.
-The FDA has approved the following claim for phytosterols:- "Foods containing at least 0.4 gram per serving of plant sterols, eaten twice a day with meals for a daily total intake of at least 0.8 gram, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease."
-Phyto-sterols competitively inhibit cholesterol absorption across the gut and thereby can reduce cholesterol levels by 10% to 15%.
+• Additionally, vegetable oils serve as valuable sources of plant sterols, notably ß-sitosterol and campesterol.
+The FDA has approved the claim that foods containing at least 0.4 grams per serving of plant sterols, consumed twice daily with meals to achieve a daily intake of at least 0.8 grams, as part of a low saturated fat and cholesterol diet, may reduce the risk of heart disease.
+These phytosterols competitively inhibit cholesterol absorption in the gut, resulting in cholesterol levels reduction by 10% to 15%.

-• In fact, fats and oils high in mono-unsaturated fats as in olive, canola, peanut, sesame, etc., help lower LDL-cholesterol in the blood.
+• Moreover, fats and oils high in mono-unsaturated fats, such as those found in olive oil, canola oil, peanut oil, and sesame oil, can help lower LDL-cholesterol levels in the bloodstream.

-Apart from the need for fat-soluble vitamins and essential fatty acids, there is no specific requirement for dietary fats and oils as long as the diet provides adequate nutrients for energy.
+Except for the essential need for fat-soluble vitamins and essential fatty acids, there is no specific necessity for dietary fats and oils, as long as the diet supplies sufficient nutrients for energy.

-Excess carbohydrates in the form of glucose ultimately convert into fatty acids under the influence of insulin hormone.
-Those who consume omega-6 and omega-3 fats at a ratio of more than 10:1 should compensate by consuming omega-3 rich foods like fish, greens, and algae.
+Excess carbohydrates, in the form of glucose, eventually transform into fatty acids due to the influence of the insulin hormone.
+Individuals who consume omega-6 and omega-3 fats in a ratio exceeding 10:1 should counterbalance this by incorporating omega-3-rich foods such as fish, leafy greens, and algae into their diets.

-Excess fats in the diet circulate as triglycerides and cholesterol in the blood.
-These components deposit at various proportions in different organs and tissues inside our body leading to obesity, coronary artery disease, diabetes, peripheral vascular disease, stroke, etc.
+Excessive fat intake in the diet results in the circulation of components such as triglycerides and cholesterol in the bloodstream.
+These components deposit in varying proportions within different organs and tissues in the body, potentially leading to conditions such as obesity, coronary artery disease, diabetes, peripheral vascular disease, stroke, and more.

 Below is the table with in-depth analysis of some of commonly used dietary fats and oils:-